centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation.md

 ### Define resource constraints

-When using the four-node architecture, you must define some specific constraints to specify where resources could run.
+When using this architecture, you must define some specific constraints to specify on which nodes resources are allowed to run.

-In order to colocate the active database role with the VIP, define a mutual constraint:
+In order to colocate the active database role with the database VIP, define a mutual constraint:

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">